vlad55325/Complaint-Resolution-Dashboard/README.md

 ### Complaint Resolution Dashboard

-A simple data analysis project based on the {Consumer Complaint Database (https://www.kaggle.com/datasets/namigabbasov/consumer-complaint-dataset)}.
+A simple data analysis project.
 The goal of this project is to explore customer complaint data, track key KPIs, and visualise insights that support complaint handling efficiency.

 # Features